Feature #792

 closedDNS log feature to be introduced

-Added by Roberto Martelloni over 11 years ago.
+Added by Roberto Martelloni almost 12 years ago.
 Updated over 11 years ago.

 Description